omerlin/yncrea-virtualization/docs/day1/12_windows_prerequisites.md

 ```

 !!! warning
     Take care to use official documentations whenever you can because documentations and versions release are moving fast !
-    And you have a lot of "bad" or "obsolete" information
+    And you have a lot of "bad" or "obsolete" information.
+    (The reverse is true also - sometimes official doumentation is unclear :smile)

 ## if recent distribution